EliuX/flask-opa/README.md

 1. Run your Flask application.

 ## Policy Enforcement point
+One of the features this module provides is [Policy Enforcement Point][PEP] which basically allows you to ensure policies at any method of your application.

-For practical purposes, lets imagine a sample function that is in charge of logging content related to actions done by users.
+For practical purposes, lets imagine a sample method that is in charge of logging content related to actions done by users.
 In this case we must create a different input functions that provide useful information for certain policies that will decide if a log should be sent or not to a remote server.
-Lets suppose that such logging function is something like:
+Lets suppose that such logging method is something like:

 ```python
 def log_remotely(content):